DinMo

 With server-side tracking, you can enhance the quality of data sent to external platforms by adding first-party attributes.
 For instance, you can associate user behaviour on your site with personal or demographic data for a more comprehensive view of your customers.

-This practice allows for enriching hits sent to ad platforms, thus improving the match rate between your website users and the advertising platform users.
-A higher matching enables the creation of more complete and better-qualified audiences, thereby boosting the effectiveness of marketing campaigns.
+This practice allows for enriching hits sent to ad platforms, thereby improving the match rate between your website users and the advertising platform users.
+A higher match rate enables the creation of more complete and better-qualified audiences, thereby boosting the effectiveness of marketing campaigns.

 4️⃣ Stability in data processing

-Server-side tracking ensures constant stability in data processing, eliminating connection issues during peak periods like sales or Black Friday.
-This method reduces dependency on browser or client device performance, which can vary due to numerous factors.
+Server-side tracking ensures consistent stability in data processing, eliminating connection issues during high-traffic periods such as Black Friday.
+This approach reduces dependency on browser or client device performance, which can vary due to numerous factors.

 Server-side processing relies on an infrastructure capable of handling heavier requests, making it easier to manage large volumes of data.